yayaq1/quartz/content/work/projects.md

 ## Teacher Landing Pages
 **Giving Back to Those Who Shaped Me**

 Created landing pages for teachers who made a difference in my life.
-This wasn't just about the technical work—it was about using my skills to honor the people who helped shape who I am today.
+This wasn't just about the technical work-it was about using my skills to honor the people who helped shape who I am today.

 **Why It Matters**: Sometimes the most meaningful projects aren't the most technically complex.
 They're the ones that let you give back to the people who believed in you.